logancrocker/connect4/README.md

 Running node computer_vs.js will simulate a game between two computers, printing out each move and the winner.

-Running node play.js will allow you play against a computer
+Running node play.js will allow you play against a computer.

 Computer does not have AI, it only places a piece into a random column that isn't full.